Qiskit/qiskit-aer/CONTRIBUTING.md

 1. The code follows the code style of the project and successfully passes the tests.
 For convenience, you can execute `tox` locally, which will run these checks and report any issues.

+   If your code fails the local style checks, you can use `tox -eblack` and `tox -eclang` to automatically fix update the code formatting in python and C++ respectively.

 2. The documentation has been updated accordingly.
 In particular, if a function or class has been modified during the PR, please update the *docstring* accordingly.